 Shaman King is an original Netflix series based upon the manga series of the same name.
 The manga is written and illustrated by Hiroyuki Takei.
 In 2001, Seiji Mizushima directed a similar anime that was narrated in 64 episodes.
 The 2021 version is directed by Joji Furuta, who has adapted 35 volumes for the Shaman King reboot.
-Season 1 capsules the first 13 episodes, and hopefully, the latter part of the story will be covered in the upcoming Seasons.
+Season 1 Part 1 capsules the first 13 episodes, and hopefully, the latter part of the story will be covered in the upcoming parts.

 The anime chronicles the adventures of a teenage boy, Yoh Asakura, who aspires to become Shaman King and hone his shaman skills on his journey towards the ultimate battle, the Shaman Fight.

 Who were Shamans?

 According to mythology, Shaman were people who put themselves in a state of trance to commune directly with gods, higher spirits, and the dead’s souls.
 They called on these beings’ power to cure disease, influence politics, and convey messages from the deceased to the living through channeling.
 In simple words, Shamas could connect the worlds of the living and the dead.

 A prologue scene establishes the drama by depicting the events of the year 1985.
 An upcoming birth in the Asakura Family threatened the peace of Yohmei Asakura.
 A nefarious ancient shaman, Hao Asakura, has learned the art to reincarnate himself and thus takes birth in the Asakura Family.
 Yohmei tries to kill the monster as a baby, but his Spirit of Fire protects Hao.
 He escapes the family and their attacks but pledges to return to claim his twin brother, Yoh, if he decides to be Shaman King.
 Yohmei expects Yoh to be their last hope to save the world from his notorious brother.